metaphacts/metaphactory-docker-compose/README.md

     2. You may want to modify Stardog specific parameters in the `/database-config/docker-compose.stardog.yml` file i.e. changing the default memory settings
     3. You can also modify the `/database-config/stardog-repository-config/myDB.ttl` file, i.e. to use a different Stardog database name or changing the default credentials for the repository connection with Stardog.
 The credentials can optionally be externalized using the keys `repository.default.username` and `repository.default.password`, see https://help.metaphacts.com/resource/Help:ExternalizedSecrets for further details.
 Please note that changes to the database name require modification of the database configuration in `/database-config/stardog-config/database-template.properties`.

-6. Run `docker-compose up -d`.
+6. Run `docker compose up -d`.
 It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
-7. Run `docker-compose exec stardog /opt/stardog/bin/stardog-admin db create -c /var/opt/stardog/database-template.properties -n myDB` to create a Stardog database.
+7. Run `docker compose exec stardog /opt/stardog/bin/stardog-admin db create -c /var/opt/stardog/database-template.properties -n myDB` to create a Stardog database.
 Also modify the database name from `myDB` to the name you used (e.g. if you modified the `myDB.ttl` file).

 **Please note:** For the creation of the stardog database the `stardog-config/database-template.properties` will be used.
 This is important, since this property file sets some database configurations (for example, enabling text search/indexing and querying of all named graphs) which are important to make metaphactory seamlessly work with Stardog.